Fonta1n3/Tor-Connect/README.md

-#  Tor-Connect
+#  Tor-Connect Alpha

 Tor-Connect is a simple app with which runs the latest stable release of Tor.
 The point of Tor-Connect is to make running Tor on your Mac and creating/managing hidden services for Bitcoin Core easy for anyone.

+## Dependencies
+[Tor.Framework](https://github.com/iCepa/Tor.framework) is the only dependency.

 ## Anonymity and Security
-This app and as far as I know its libraries (Tor.Framework) and its dependencies have not been properly audited, no guarantees thats it is safe to use!
+This app and as far as I know its frameworks (Tor.Framework) and their dependencies have not been properly audited, no guarantees thats it is safe to use!

 ## Features